 - This contribution supports public TV & radio channels so they can produce independent & quality content, free of any governmental or other private influence.

 - In 2021, it was 8,4 billions euros that were raised thanks to this system.

 - Early versions of the broadcasting fee can be traced as far as 1924, and it has evolved over the years.
 Its mission has stayed the same even if technology & devices have advanced.

 - It doesn’t matter how people live the household, it’s always the same price per household.

-Why and how did you receive this Rundfunkbeitrag letter at home?
+Why and how did you receive this Rundfunkbeitrag letter?

 This German TV tax has been issued by the government in 2013 to replace an older rule that stated that only owners of radio and TV sets should pay any kind of fees.
 This older rule was hard to apply since it was practically very difficult to check whether or not it was the case for any given individual.
 Many people lied and got away with it since agents were not legally allowed to come into your home.

 Which courses of action can you take?

-The most obvious decision is submit to what is after all an institutionalized TV tax in Germany.
+The most obvious decision is submit to what is, after all, an institutionalized TV tax in Germany.
 A law has been passed and it applies to all German residents, regardless of their nationality.
 You can register or submit your account details online on the official website.
 Read there how to do it.